WAC Clearinghouse Writing Guide

 Looking to Your Other Classes

 When given an assignment which asks you to work with a controversial issue, always try to brainstorm points of controversy that you recall from current or past courses.
 What are people arguing about in the various disciplines?
 Sometimes these issues will seem irrelevant because they appear only to belong to those other disciplines, but there are oftentimes connections that can be made.
 For example, perhaps you have been asked in a communications class to write an essay on a language issue.
-You might remember that in a computer class on information systems, your class debated whether or not Internet news groups are really diverse or not.
+You might remember that in a class on information systems, your class debated whether or not Internet news groups are truly diverse or not.
 You might begin to think about the reasons why news groups are (or aren't) diverse, thinking about the way that language is used.
+Consider sources that contain one narrative as well as those with a multitude of voices and perspectives, as they will each provide different types of information on your topic.

 Reading Newspapers and Magazines